rdipardo/libmoreinttypes/README.md

 - compatible with code targeting ANSI C

  **Note**
- A C99 preprocessor is recommended for building.
+ A compiler supporting the C99 standard is required for building.

 Examples
 --------